B-Galati/monolog-sentry-handler/README.md

 ### What are the differences with the official Monolog Sentry handler?

-It is pretty much the same thing but this one capture Monolog records as breadcrumbs when flushing in batch.
+It is pretty much the same thing but this one captures Monolog records as breadcrumbs when flushing in batch.

-It provides a workaround for [issue 811](https://github.com/getsentry/sentry-php/issues/811).
+It provides a workaround for [issue 811](https://github.com/getsentry/sentry-php/issues/811) which prevents sending events to Sentry in long running process.

 Breadcrumbs support has been proposed in a pull request that has been refused for good reasons that can be checked in the [PR](https://github.com/getsentry/sentry-php/pull/844).
 Basically the official one aims to be as simple as possible.